Cycling Bali: A Smashing 5 days Itinerary + Hacks & Bike Touring Stories

 Is Bali a suitable destination for bike holidays?

-Bikepacking around Bali on a budget off the beaten path
+Bikepacking around Bali on a budget off-the-beaten-path

-Bali is certainly one of the most visited places in the world, it was even awarded the title of the best place to visit on the whole planet by TripAdvisor community. its beauty though is not about beaches (which are pretty average, and even poor compared to other places in Indonesia), but in its unique culture and art forms, and lush mountainous interiors.
+Bali is certainly one of the most visited places in the world, it was even awarded the title of the best place to visit on the whole planet by the TripAdvisor community. its beauty though is not about beaches (which are pretty average, and even poor compared to other places in Indonesia), but in its unique culture and art forms, and lush mountainous interiors.

 Iconic rice paddies, thousands of temples, ceremonies accompanied by mesmerizing music, and two big active volcanoes make Bali surely a must-visit-once-in-the-lifetime destination.